thiagoa/rbtagger/README.md

 ### Troubleshooting

-<kbd>M-x</kbd> `rbtagger-generate-tags` will create two hidden buffers:
+<kbd>M-x</kbd> `rbtagger-generate-tags` will create two hidden buffers

-- The message log, `*rbtagger-log: PROJECT NAME*`, where you can see what is being indexed,
+that can be accessed with the following commands:

+- <kbd>M-x</kbd> `rbtagger-stdout-log`: The message log that shows what's being (or was) indexed;
-- The error log, `*rbtagger-error-log: PROJECT NAME*`.
+- <kbd>M-x</kbd> `rbtagger-stderr-log`: The error log.

-You can switch to these buffers for troubleshooting even after the command finishes.
-These buffers will only hold the output of the last command.
+You can watch the output of these buffers live for troubleshooting or after indexing.
+Note that they will only hold the output of the last `rbtagger-generate-tags`.

 A message will also be displayed in the minibuffer (or the `*Messages*` buffer) when the command finishes, or you can configure